Tips for a great entry

 ⬤ You don’t need to tell us everything, think instead about what the most important or interesting aspect is you want to share.

-⬤ Decide on the point you want to make, what you want your audience to remember and make it the central theme of your speech.
+⬤ Decide on the point you want to make, what you want your audience (the Parliament of Australia) to remember and make it the central theme of your speech.

 ⬤ Refine your key points and stay on theme.
 You can even use repetition to drive home the message if you wish.